 What really has happened?
 What has made the deal work with one prospect whereas another one who matched the same as first didn’t work?

-I am sure, there are many reasons we can analyze but one fundamental reason for any sale to happen is how good you had build rapport with the buyer.
+I am sure, there are many reasons we can analyze but one fundamental reason for any sale to happen is how good you had to build a connection with the buyer.

-If we ask the question of what really drives the buyer’s decision, Studies have shown that 90% of every sale is due to likability.
+If we ask the question of what really drives the buyer’s decision, Studies have shown that 90% of every sale is due to liking and rapport you have built.

 - People talk to people they like